Our Top “Travel Experiences” over the last 10 years

 More here: Paragliding over Cape Town

 Another great experience in South Africa: if you make it to Oudtshoorn (which you should), have dinner at the Buffelsdrift Game Lodge.
-The lodge has a restaurant looking out over a lake and we saw hippos, giraffes, wilderbeest and nyala while having a great meal (they also have and, having known that, we would have stayed there for a night).
+The lodge has a restaurant looking out over a lake and we saw hippos, giraffes, wilderbeest and nyala while having a great meal (they also have luxury accommodation and, having known that, we would have stayed there for a night).

 One of the World’s great train journeys through Copper Canyon (Mexico)

 El Chepe is the nickname given one of the greatest train journeys in the world – that between Chihuahua in Central Mexico and Los Mochis on the Pacific Coast (a distance of 635 km, or 395 miles).
 It is usually done over several days with stops along the way.

 None of those stops is as spectacular as that in Divisadero, at the heart of the Copper Canyon.
 Step out of the train here and you’re looking into the abyss of the canyon.
 In Divisadero, the canyon is 1,879 m (6,200 feet) deep and approximately 4 km (2.5 miles) wide.
 It is incredible.

 Divisadero has a hotel looking out at the Canyon (the Hotel Divisadero Barrancas) and which you can use as a base for some activities which should include a visit to Copper Canyon Adventure Park.
 There you can do the world’s longest zipline (which I did), take a cable car across the canyon or do rappelling, ATV, or dirt biking.
 Or you can just have a beer and enjoy the views.